 Non-Refundable Fees

-Applicable to any unit where the landlord imposes nonrefundable fees in Arizona.
+Applicable to Arizona rentals where the landlord charges any nonrefundable fee.

 Pool Enclosure Disclosure

-Properties with an aboveground or belowground pool or any other body of water intended for swimming that is 18 inches or more in depth and at least eight feet wide shall be protected by an enclosure surrounding the swimming area.
-According to Arizona law any tenant entering a lease agreement with access to a pool shall be provided with an educational safety notice approved by the Department of the Health Services about the use and maintenance of the pool.
+Arizona leases with a pool (or any other body of water intended for swimming that is 18 inches or more in depth and at least eight feet wide) must provide tenants with an educational safety notice approved by the Department of Health Services.
+The notice must discuss pool use and maintenance, including details about pool enclosure requirements.

 Download: Arizona Pool Enclosure Disclosure Form (PDF)